Ganesh Rasik was born in 2004 B.S. (nearby 1947 A.D.) in a

 Tekdai Hide, Akashgangako Otmuni, Kshitiz Lai Chhuna Khojda,

-when silent, speaks.
+when quiet, speaks.

 प्रिय काठमाडौं !प्रिय काठमाडौं ! तिमी भेट्नुअघि – बिना आकारको काँचो माटो थिएँ – म जुँगाको रेखी बस्दै गरेको – किशोर सबैको भाइ थिएँ – म हेर त थाहै नपाई साझा बसमा यात्रा गर्दागर्दै म त धेरैको दाजु भइसकेछु असन र नयाँ सडकको भीडमा हिँड्दाहिँड्दै म त धेरैको काका भइसकेछु अझ बाबुमा बढुवा भएर बाजेमा पदस्थापन हुँदै छु प्रिय काठमाडौं ! तिमी भेट्नुअघि सपनाको रित्तो झोला मात्र थिएँ – म । आफैंभित्र बोकेर असन्तुष्टि आफैंभित्र बोकेर पीडा अहो ! कुन कष्टले गुजारेँ मैले आफ्ना चार दशक लामा यात्राहरु कुन अभाव र सङ्घर्षमा झेलेँ मैले तिम्रा कुरुप निर्दयी समयहरु । म देख्दै छु नजिक एकदमै नजिक आउँदै छ एउटा दुर्घटना तिमीसँग पारपाचुके गर्नुपर्ने सिमाना प्रिय काठमाडौं ! एकदिन मैले नाता तोड्नैपर्छ तिमीसँग थाहा छैन – कुन ठाउँमा – कहाँ… कसरी… कुन समय तोडिन्छ त्यो नाता आर्यघाटको दागबत्तीमा या मेरो जन्मथलो भोजपुरको डाँडामा या कर्मथलो इलामको चियाबारी पाखामा प्रिय काठमाडौं ! तिम्रो गुणको आशिष् मेरो शिर तिम्रो दुर्गुणको भारी मेरी पीर म जहाँ जाऊँ जता जाऊँ मेरो अमर सम्झना छ तिमीलाई मेरो अगाध माया छ तिमीलाई । |